aperkins19/Docker_template_python_datascience_jupyter_bespoke_packages/README.md

 3. Open command line and navigate to the project folder

+`cd "C://mypath/directory/my project/subfolder"`

-  I have a tip for doing this which you may find useful:
+* I have a tip for doing this which you may find useful:
 * Open the project folder in File Explorer/Finder and 'Copy Address as text' (*See Image*), then paste that address into the Command Line **within double quotes**.
-    Be sure to stick the url in it's own quotes as below.
+* Be sure to stick the url in it's own quotes as below.
 This enters it as a string and will allow CMD to read any spaces in the path correctly.
-    This will allow you to jump to the target directory in one step rather than tedious: `cd documents`, `cd labbook`, `cd myexperiments` navigation.
+* This will allow you to jump to the target directory in one step rather than tedious: `cd documents`, `cd labbook`, `cd myexperiments` navigation.

 ![navigation](https://github.com/aperkins19/Git_Guide_for_Scientists/blob/main/Assets/git3/effecient_navigation.png)

-`cd "C://mypath/directory/my project/subfolder"`

 4. Download/clone the repo from git or unzip the zip file.